-Upcoming Marvel Movies: Here’s What’s Next After Avengers: Endgame
+Upcoming Marvel Movies: Here’s What’s Next in Phase Four (and Beyond)

 With the release of Avengers: Endgame, Marvel Studios capped off a 22-film saga.
 The story began with 2008’s Iron Man, and since that time we’ve seen new heroes introduced, compelling combinations of characters intermingled, and even a few characters bite the dust.
 And while previous team-up movies like The Avengers and Avengers: Age of Ultron had a sense of finality to them, Avengers: Endgame was a true, genuine ending to the 21 movies that have come before it.
 Nothing will be the same after Endgame.

-To that end, Marvel Studios has tried to keep a tight lid on what films might be next.
-While the studio has yet to confirm any Marvel movie release dates beyond this summer’s Spider-Man: Homecoming sequel, behind-the-scenes they’re already hard at work developing the films that will make up the future of the MCU.
+To that end, Marvel Studios kept a tight lid on what films might be next, refusing to confirm any Marvel movie release dates beyond Spider-Man: Far from Home.
+That is, until San Diego Comic-Con 2019, where Marvel Studios president Kevin Feige took the stage and pulled back the curtain on the first two years of films in Marvel’s Phase 4.

-Word of many of those projects has already leaked, and official confirmation will come sooner or later, so with that in mind we’ve put together a complete list of all the upcoming Marvel movies that we know are in the works.
+Word of many of those projects had already leaked, but it’s always nice to get confirmation.
+So with that in mind we’ve put together a complete list of all the upcoming Marvel movies that we know are in the works.
 Check it out below, and click through for a complete calendar of all the upcoming superhero movie release dates confirmed thus far.